B2B Electronics PR

 Equivalent Advertising Cost

 B2B electronics PR is about making sure your “signal” gets delivered directly to your target audience.
 That is why we developed a niche within the B2B electronics sector writing feature articles, and getting those published essentially as contributing writers for top-tier trade publications.
-This allows you the ability to control the entire process and the content that gets published.
+This allows you to control the entire process and the content that gets published.
 By taking this approach, you can get one article published 10-15 times (or more).

 By being hyper-focused on the B2B tech sector, we have taken our clients public relations campaigns to stratospheric heights.
 Our feature articles have been published over 10,000 times in major trade publications and have been read by over 250 million people worldwide.